Columbia Maryland Family Law Attorneys and Divorce Lawyers

 Our attorneys represent everyone.
 Same-sex couples are now allowed to marry in Maryland because of a recent Supreme Court of the United States decision.
 Our lawyers help LGBTQ couples navigate the end of their marriage.
 We help these couples address the issues of divorce, equitable division of property, alimony, custody of children and support for children.
 We also handle domestic partnership agreements.
 We represent the LGBTQ community with the sincere and honest respect everyone deserves.

-Speak with an experienced Columbia divorce and family lawyer today
+Speak with an experienced Columbia family lawyer today

 Assert your rights.
 Protect your children.
 McCabe Russell, PA fights for parties in divorces and child disputes.
 We understand which priorities matter.
 Through experience, we use many insights and strategies that can help resolve disputes and persuade judges.
-Our Columbia divorce and family attorneys help with your temporary struggles and long-term needs.
-For help now, please phone us at 443-917-3347 or fill out our contact form.
+Our Columbia family law attorneys help with your temporary struggles and long-term needs.
+For help now, please phone us at 410-849-6668 or fill out our contact form.